vinifen/prism-studio/README.md

 # 🎨 Prism Studio

-## 📱 About the App
+## 📱 About the project

-Prism Studio is an e-commerce mobile app for art supplies that I'm building to improve my React Native skills and create something cool!
+Prism Studio is an e-commerce project for art supplies that I'm building to improve my React Native skills and create something cool!
 The idea is to make a simple and fun platform where artists can browse and buy art materials.

 For the backend, I'm using my [MarketCore API](https://github.com/vinifen/marketcore-api) project, which is a standard e-commerce API.
-Now I'm focusing on building the React Native mobile app that will connect to this API.
+Now I'm focusing on building the React Native project that will connect to this API.

 ### 🔧 Core Functionalities